xojs/xo/readme.md

 If contradicting options are set for both Prettier and XO, an error will be thrown.

-#### prettier compat
+#### Compat

-If the prettier option is set to "compat", instead of formatting your code automatically, xo will turn off all rules that conflict with prettier code style and allow you to pass your formatting to the prettier tool directly.
+If the Prettier option is set to `compat`, instead of formatting your code automatically, XO will turn off all rules that conflict with Prettier code style and allow you to pass your formatting to the Prettier tool directly.

 ### react

 Type: `boolean`\
 Default: `false`

-Adds eslint-config-plugin-react, eslint-plugin-react-hooks and eslint-config-xo-react to get all the react best practices applied automatically
+Adds `eslint-config-plugin-react`, `eslint-plugin-react-hooks`, and `eslint-config-xo-react` to get all the React best practices applied automatically.

 ## TypeScript